coxlab/connectomics-sandbox/README.rst

 So far the generation code is ahead of ``compute_tm.py`` so you cannot use the latter unless you already have computed another set of pikle files which are not produced by ``generate_connectome_v1_features.py``.

+Also, the ``bootstrap.sh`` script is very not general, so it will need some hard coded path removals.